 This post is mostly about meat pies and how male students will stick it anywhere.

-Hornazo is a stuffed meat pie that has eggs, ham, Chorizo, and ground meat in it.
-It can be found in other parts of Spain now, but when you combine this little pocket of goodness with the scenic backdrop of Salamanca’s rich culture and you’ve got a meal worth the pilgrimage.
+Hornazo is a stuffed meat pie that has eggs, ham, Chorizo, and ground meat.
+It can be found in other parts of Spain now, but when you combine this little pocket of goodness with the scenic backdrop of Salamanca’s rich culture, you’ve got a meal worth the pilgrimage.

-The Hornazo is woven into the history of Salamaca and like most great things in life, it involves students, prostitutes, and the Catholic Church.
+The Hornazo is woven into the history of Salamaca and like most great things in life, it involves students, sex workers, and the Catholic Church.
 The university was the center of intellectual thought and theology during Spain’s golden age, but despite all this, young men will be young men.

 The Frog & The Skull

-The frog & the skull have both positive and negative connotations.
-Students believe that wouldn’t pass your exams if you didn’t find the frog first.
-It’s also said to represents a physician that tirelessly tried to save a young prince in 1497 (the skull) before the he died.
-In a more dubious interpretation the skull and the frog represent a warning to salacious young men who enjoy the company of prostitutes.
+University Students believe that the frog brings them good luck and look for it before exams.
+The frog is also said to represent a physician that tirelessly tried to save a young prince in 1497 (the skull).
+In a more dubious interpretation the skull and the frog represent a warning to salacious young men who enjoy the company of sex workers.
 The frog representing a myriad of diseases and the skull representing death (big shock, I know).
-Neither one of these things have anything to do with the Hornazo (as far as I know, frogs and death don’t eat meat pies), but it sets the stage for the tradition of eating it.
+Neither one of these things have anything to do with the Hornazo (as far as I know, frogs don’t eat meat pies), but it sets the stage for one hell of a tradition.

 Lunes de Aguas

-In the 16th Century, Prince Felipe II of Spain got married in Salamanca to his Portuguese bride.
-The wedding celebration went on for a week and the 16 year old prince (who was quite pious) was shocked that the city was filled with such vice.
+In the 16th Century, Prince Felipe II of Spain got married in Salamanca to Dona Maria Manuela of Portugal.
+The wedding celebration went on for a week and the 16 year old prince (who was quite pious) was shocked by how sinful the city was.
 He passed an edict forcing deviant behavior to cease during the 40 days of Lent.
-This forced the prostitutes outside of the city, on the opposite banks of the Tormes river.
-After 40 days of repentance and giving up social media (especially in the 16th century), the prostitutes would be welcomed back into the city.
-This was the first Monday after Lent.
+This forced the sex workers outside of the city, on the opposite banks of the Tormes river.
+After 40 days of repentance and giving up social media (especially in the 16th century), the sex workers would be welcomed back into the city.

-The students of Salamanca would welcome back the professionals with celebration, painting and decorating boats to get them back across the river.
-Wine would flow and Hornazo would be eaten all over the city.
-The Monday after lent would become known as “Lunes De Aguas” and is celebrated to this very day by families (likely without the prostitutes, or maybe with them, I don’t judge).
+Students celebrated this by painting boats that would bring the sex workers back over the river.
+Wine would flow and Hornazo would be eaten all along the river.
+The Monday after lent would become known as “Lunes De Aguas” and is celebrated to this very day by families (likely without the sex workers, or maybe with them, I don’t judge).

 Along with my tour guide, I used this website for references.